Home » Drunk Driving Statistics

 Fortunately, enforcing the minimum drinking age laws in different states has reduced the number of cases and saved approximately 30,000 lives.

-Age bracket | % of alcohol-impaired drivers involved in fatal crashes |
+Age range | % of drunk drivers involved in fatal crashes |

 16 – 20 | 15% |